solemnsky/solemnsky/docs/manual/engine.md

     arena.getPlayer(0)->spawn(...); // sky gets an onSpawn() callback, and changes the state
                                     // of the player to reflect that it is now spawned

-See also: `tests/subsystemtest.cpp`.
+See also: `tests/subsystemtest.cpp` for a concise example, and `src/sky/arena.h` for the full definition.
+The set of subsystem callbacks and subsystem callables will evolve as the game offers develops new mechanics and modding hooks.

+### Physics

+`sky::Physics` wraps box2d, representing a physical world where bodies can be created, physics callbacks intercepted (through an attached PhysicsListener),

+### Maps

+`sky::Map` is the static

 ### Sky

 `sky::Sky` is the juicy bit of the game engine.
-It's instantiated when the Arena is in game mode, and represents the coherent definition of a physical world, in which each `sky::Player` holds a `sky::Participation`, which embodies a potential plane, and a set of additional toys with which they can do a whole manner of things.
+It's instantiated when the Arena is in game mode, and represents the coherent definition of a physical world, in which each `sky::Player` holds a `sky::Participation`, respectively embodying a potential plane, and a set of additional toys with which they can do a whole manner of things.

 `sky::Sky` is defined as a Subsystem, specifically `sky::Subsystem<Participation>`.

+`SkyHandle` exists to hold an `optional<Sky>`; this child sky is {de}instantiated through the handle's user API, and through its Network implementation.

+A single instantiation of Sky only corresponds to one map; in order to change the map, SkyHandle must reinstantiate its child.

+### Scoreboard

+`sky::Scoreboard` holds score information for every player.
+It is handled separately from both Arena and Sky because, unlike Arena, its deltas should be calculated automatically instead of created explicitly at every score change, and unlike Sky, it can exist persistently, whether a game is in session or not.

 ### Multiplayer Protocol

 Game protocol packet types for use by the server and the client respectively are also defined in the engine, along with their serialization rules.
-They implement `VerifyStructure`, for basic protection against malformed packets, as described in "Invariant Protection in Packets"
+They implement `VerifyStructure`, for basic protection against malformed packets, as described in "Invariant Protection in Packets".
+The core logic of initializing / syncing game structures is handled by the many `Networked` implementations

 ### Events